Take advantage of your holiday visit to check on older adults

 - More quick fixes for kitchen and around the house

-- If their bath mats are slippery (a real hazard!), replace them with these stylish low-profile, non-slip mats
+- If their bath mats are slippery (a real hazard!), replace them with a stylish low-profile, non-slip mats

 When family gets together over the holidays, it’s a good opportunity for meaningful conversations.